OpenGPTX/docs/DGX/dgx-triton-inference.md

 ### Get an overview about the deployed models

-For more detailed info info look [here](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_model_repository.md).
+For more detailed info, look [here](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_model_repository.md).

-In order to see which models are currenly online, a special api endpoint can be consumed:
+In order to see which models are currenly online, a special API endpoint can be consumed:
 ```
 curl -X POST -v localhost:8000/v2/repository/index